strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

 * Report is confined only to ‘active practitioners’.
-A Practitioner is defined as ‘active’ if it they have recorded one or more Service Contacts in the period.
+A Practitioner is defined as ‘active’ if it they have recorded one or more Service Contacts in the period
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Service Contacts flagged as ‘No Show’ are not included for this purpose

 .. _category-a6-1: